flatcar-archive/flatcar-docs/os/adding-swap.md

+---
-# Adding swap in Flatcar Container Linux
+title: Adding swap in Flatcar Container Linux
+weight: 10
+---

 Swap is the process of moving pages of memory to a designated part of the hard disk, freeing up space when needed.
 Swap can be used to alleviate problems with low-memory environments.